hazelcast/hazelcast-jet-reference-manual/src/Internals.md

 upstream vertex is emitting them.
 Within a member the concurrent queues are bounded and naturally provide backpressure by refusing to accept an item when full.
-However, over the network no such natural mechanism exists, especially because the same TCP/IP connectionn is used for all edges so TCP's own flow control mechanism is not sufficient to guard an individual edge's limits.
+However, over the network no such natural mechanism exists, especially because the same TCP/IP connection is used for all edges so TCP's own flow control mechanism is not sufficient to guard an individual edge's limits.
 For that reason Jet introduces its own flow-control mechanism based on the _adaptive receive window_.